RianFuro/nvim-launcher/README.md

 A process manager for your dev-server and any other script you might need for your project.

-NOTE: VERY early stage of development.
-Core functionality works, but is a bit cumbersome to use.
+**NOTE**: early stage of development.
+Core functionality works, but I'm still figuring out a good UX, so the UI and keybindings might change abruptly.
+If you still decide to use this plugin as-is, be sure to check back to the README for potential changes when updating.

 Feel free to open issues to suggest improvements.
 Also expect things to change and break (aside from the documented top-level api)

 ## Installation